aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

   Please leave the rest of the settings default.
 Make sure that the IAM Role ARN information is correct.
 Click **Create endpoint**.

- After creating the endpoint, you should test the connection.
+ After creating the endpoint, you should test the connection as shown below.
+Choose the DMS instance created by the CloudFormation stack.

   ![](./assets/dms7.png)